LCC-CIT/CS235AM-Demos/MathFlashCards-2Screens/README.md

 This app has activities with LaunchMode = SingleInstance.<br>
 * v2 - Same as v1, but using fragments for large and normal screen sizes and both orientations.
 Fragments are loaded statically (the fragment class to instantiate is specified in the AXML layout).
-* v3 - Same as v2, but fragments are loaded programmatically instead of statically (not done yet)
+* v3 - Same as v2, but fragments are loaded programmatically using the FragmentManager instead of statically

 Note: This app is just one app in the class demo repository.
 To get the source code for this app you will need to